rackerlabs/support-how-to/content/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance.md

 **Non-system disk CBS volumes:**

-- Once the clone is complete, you stop all writes to your current CBS volume, unmount, detach, and attach the new volume.
-Note: Clones are not verified, so please ensure the newly-cloned volume is working before deleting your current CBS volume.
+- Once the clone is complete, you can stop all writes to your current CBS volume, unmount, detach, and attach the new volume.
+**Note:** Clones are not verified, please ensure the newly-cloned volume is working before deleting your current CBS volume.

 **System disk CBS volumes (e.g., Boot From Volume servers):**

-- Once the clone is complete, you can deploy a new server using the newly-cloned CBS volume as the system disk.
-In the mycloud portal, click "Servers," then "Create Resources."
-Under "Images", select "Bootable Volumes" as the source, then deploy a new server from the clone.
-Note: Clones are not verified, so please ensure the newly-cloned volume can build a server before deleting your current server.
+- After cloning your CBS volume, you can deploy a new server using the new clone as the system disk.
+From the mycloud portal, select **Servers** > **Create Resources**>**Bootable Volumes**, then deploy a new server from the clone.
+**Note:** Clones are not verified, please ensure the newly-cloned volume can build a server before deleting your current server.
-Additional note: your new server will have a new IP.
+**Note:** Your new server will have a new IP.

 **Stopping Writes**